cocos/cocos-docs/en/advanced-topics/native-plugins/brief.md

 At the same time, native plugins complement the existing editor extension system, extending the game's runtime capabilities.
 Developers use the ability of editor extensions to manage native plugins, such as download/switch/version upgrade, etc.

+## Installing Dependencies

+You need to install [NodeJS](https://nodejs.org/en/download/) version 8.0 or higher, and set the environment variable `PATH`.

 ## Example of the plugin's directory structure

 ```